Vandreic/PushupProgression/README.md

 When new updates are released, PushupProgression can be updated via Obtainium.

 1. Open Obtainium.
-2. To update PushupProgression:
+2. To update Push-Up Progression:
    * Tap the "update icon" (phone with downward arrow) next to `PushupProgression by Vandreic`.
    <br>***or***<br>
    - Select `PushupProgression` from the app list and tap `Update` from the bottom bar.

 **Note:** Obtainium supports automatic updates, allowing apps to be updated seamlessly in the background.
-This feature is enabled by default and ensures that PushupProgression stays up-to-date.
+This feature is enabled by default and ensures that Push-Up Progression stays up-to-date.
 For more details, visit the [Obtainium wiki](https://github.com/ImranR98/Obtainium/wiki#background-updates).

 </details>
 </details>